Hi! It's me, Sushrita Rakshit 👋

 It's me, Sushrita Rakshit!

-Towards Emotionally-Aware Agents for Dispute Resolution
+Emotionally-Aware Agents for Dispute Resolution

 Sushrita Rakshit, James Hale, Kushal Chawla, Jeanne Brett, Jonathan Gratch

-Affective Computing and Intelligent Interaction (ACII)
+Affective Computing and Intelligent Interaction (ACII 2025 Main)

 KODIS: A Multicultural Dispute Resolution Dialogue Corpus